Anomaly Scoring

 A common practice when working with a new CRS deployment is to start in blocking mode from the very beginning with very high anomaly score thresholds (even as high as 10000).
 The thresholds can be gradually lowered over time as an iterative process.

-This tuning method was developed and advocated by Christian Folini, who documented it in detail, along with examples, in a popular tutorial titled Handling False Positives with the OWASP ModSecurity Core Rule Set.
+This tuning method was developed and advocated by Christian Folini, who documented it in detail, along with examples, in a popular tutorial titled Handling False Positives with OWASP CRS.

 CRS uses two anomaly score thresholds, which can be defined using the variables listed below: